-Dry Composting ToiletsIt is far too easy for many of us to take access to clean water, proper nutrition and proper sanitation facilities for granted.
-However, it is estimated that worldwide 2.5 billion people do not have access to proper sanitation.
-According to the United Nations, countries where open defecation is widely practiced, have the highest numbers of deaths of children under five.
+Dry Composting ToiletsIt is estimated that 2.5 billion people do not have access to proper sanitation worldwide.
+According to the United Nations, countries where open defecation is widely practiced have the highest numbers of deaths in children under five years old.

 Club 70057 - Rotary District 4140